apiel/zicBox/NOTE.md

         - update sequencer pattern, for example to make kick rolling
         - apply a reverb/delay or any other kind of effect --> So all in all it should be able to apply a set of plugin value for a certain amount of time and reset once the key is released.
 Also, it might need to be able to trigger noteOn, e.g. for EffectGrain? or maybe not, EffectGrain should be able to run without noteOn

-- TODO advance clip/variation transition...
-    - should sequencer take care to load variation?
-- TODO sequencer STATUS change logic:
-    - -1 should be infinite loop
-    - 0 off
-    - 1,2,3,... should be how long it wait before to start (or should it be to toggle status, so if it is already playing, it will stop)

 - TODO keyboad should handle longpress (see button...)